KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ##### Physionet 2016: "Classification of Heart Sound Recordings: The PhysioNet/Computing in Cardiology Challenge 2016"

-// possibly only contains sounds but focus on AF classification
+// only contains sounds but focuses on AF classification

 ##### Physionet 2014: "Robust Detection of Heart Beats in Multimodal Data: The PhysioNet/Computing in Cardiology Challenge 2014"